PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 ## Printing a CSV Report

-PHP_CodeSniffer can output a CSV report to allow you to parse the output easily and use the results in your own scripts.
+PHP_CodeSniffer can output a CSV report to allow you to parse the output and use the results in your own scripts.
 To print a CSV report, use the `--report=csv` command line argument.
 The output will look like this:

 ```bash
 $ phpcs --report=csv /path/to/code